AlanCoding/django-ansible-base/docs/apps/opa/PARITY_GAPS.md

 ---

-## 2. Related object permission checks — Gap
+## 2. Related object permission checks — Fixed

 This gap is part of a broader architectural change: separating OPA evaluation into two tiers.